SathyaBhat/sathyabh.at/content/weekly-notes-37-2023/index.md

 ### Music of the Week

 Every now and then, YouTube pops up a recommendation out of nowhere and it makes me wonder, why did I not know about this!?.
 One such recommendation was [Martin Miller](https://www.youtube.com/channel/UCKrWgJg6GU9OwC-5fSqfB1g) Session Band's [Ultimate 80's medley](https://www.youtube.com/watch?v=r4U4b1CJAPg&list=PLHMXDT3DkTcWm1v3YJspMgVnBunpriODg&index=1&pp=iAQB8AUB).
 The band is so good, and the performance is really awesome.
 I have been listening to every single medley they've done, and they are just amazing.
-They capture the sounds, teh songs, the little nuances of different bands and ages so well, I would highly recommend giving them a listen.
+They capture the sounds, the songs, the little nuances of different bands and ages so well, I would highly recommend giving them a listen.

 {{< youtube r4U4b1CJAPg >}}